Overview

 Cloud Completeness

 A freshly-built daily mosaic has missing satellite swaths, so completeness is judged by no-data pixels in the mid-latitude band only (polar night is legitimately black).
-Incomplete days are rejected back up to 7 days, and remaining gaps are filled from the previous mosaic — colour-matched, so clouds continue across the seam instead of vanishing.
+Incomplete days are rejected back up to 7 days, and remaining gaps are filled from the previous mosaic, colour-matched, so clouds continue across the seam.

 By The Numbers